MenekseYuncu/hr-application/README.md

 ## Features

 - **Employee Management**
-  - Add, update, and delete employee information.
+  - Add, update, and delete employee, leave-type and leave-rquest information.
   - Send username and password information to employees via email.
+  - Send message for administrators approval.
+  - Sending congratulatory messages to employees on their birthdays.

 ## Technologies Used